Acute Alcohol Withdrawal

 Pitfall

 If discharging a patient with mild AWS not felt to require admission make sure NEVER to advise them to suddenly stop or reduce their drinking as this could precipitate severe symptoms.
-NICE recommend instead that they should be signposted to outpatient services where controlled withdrawal can be organised9.
+NICE recommend instead that they should be signposted to outpatient services where controlled withdrawal can be organised.10

 Patients presenting with AWS should be assessed using an A-E approach.
 It is important to ensure they do not have a serious underlying pathology which has precipitated them stopping or reducing their alcohol intake.
 Basic blood tests, ECG and basic imaging should be performed and appropriate imaging performed.